KCaldeira/coin_bgc/CONTINUATION.md

 **Data used:** Concatenated historical + SSP585 simulation data

-**⚠️ KNOWN ISSUE:** The optimization in Step 3 is currently not changing the initial guess values for climate sensitivity parameters.
-The optimization appears to be running but returning the initial values instead of finding optimal solutions.
-This suggests either a flat objective function or numerical issues with the optimization process.
+**✅ BREAKTHROUGH ACHIEVED:** The clean parameter optimization approach solved the Step 3 optimization issue.
+The optimization now successfully changes initial guess values and finds optimal solutions for climate sensitivity parameters.

-**Status:** ⚠️ **IMPLEMENTED BUT HAS OPTIMIZATION ISSUE**
+**Status:** ✅ **FULLY IMPLEMENTED AND TESTED**

-## Code Architecture - MODULAR STRUCTURE IMPLEMENTED ✅
+## Code Architecture - MODULAR STRUCTURE WITH CLEAN APPROACH IMPLEMENTED ✅

 ### Current Structure
-The project has been successfully refactored into a clean, modular architecture:
+The project has been successfully refactored into a clean, modular architecture with a breakthrough clean parameter optimization approach:

 - **`main.py`**: Command-line interface and orchestration
   - Parses command line arguments